 This should hopefully fix your game’s performance but in case it doesn’t, there is another simple solution.

-Press the “Esc” Key Twice
+Double-tap the “Esc” Key

 If you have an NVIDIA graphics card, you can enable their DLSS setting which enhances the performance quite a bit.
 This technology was introduced to Warzone way back in Season 3 and has been going strong ever since.
 In layman’s terms, it lowers the game’s resolution and improves FPS.
 However, the resolution still appears to be crisp and players won’t feel a difference in terms of quality.

-How to Enable NVIDIA DLSS for Warzone
+How to Turn On NVIDIA DLSS

 - Launch Call of Duty Warzone and go to Options

 - Scroll down until you reach Post-Processing Effects

 - Set the NVIDIA DLSS according to your preference

 You should see a noticeable boost in performance thanks to this technology and it will make your GPU perform better.

 For players on the Windows PC, there is a dedicated “Game Mode” enabled by default for each of the games you play.
 This mode optimizes the PC during your gameplay and prioritizes the game resources over other processes.
 Technically this should help and increase performance, but in some cases it does not work and instead have negative effects.